East Hills, New South Wales: Commercial area

 A small group of shops is located in Maclaurin Avenue, beside East Hills railway station.
 The East Hills Hotel is also located here.

 Transport

 East Hills railway station is on the Airport & South Line of the Sydney Trains network.
-Parts of East Hills are serviced by buses operated by Transdev NSW, generally following the routes established by McVicar's Bus Services.
+Parts of East Hills are serviced by buses operated by U-Go Mobility, generally following the routes established by McVicar's Bus Services.

 Schools

 East Hills has two high schools and one primary school: East Hills Boys, East Hills Girls Technology High School and East Hills Primary School.

 Sport

 East Hills has a successful baseball club and the East Hills Bulldogs compete in the Canterbury-Bankstown District Junior Rugby League competition with Smith Park their home ground.